Grooming feathers on a horse!

 - You may also face a bit of a challenge delivering ice therapy to your horse’s legs, in which case I suggest wetting the leg and feathers to help the cold goodness reach its target.

-- The hair around the pasterns and fetlocks is also a great way for scratches to remain partially hidden.
+- The hair around the pasterns and fetlocks is also an excellent way for scratches to remain partially hidden.
 The extra feather hair can retain moisture on the skin, making skin issues more likely.
 It’s also harder to apply medications through all of that hair.

 - Clean and protect the hair with a gentle shampoo and your choice of detanglers.
 This will help to repel stains and keep knots out of the feathers.
 You may be experimenting with some products, as residues can be irritating and attractive to dirt.
 You can also use stain removal sprays to spot treat dirty areas.

-- Feathered legs tend to have lots of extraneous, elephant hair type stragglers that grow up the legs and over the knees and hocks, front and back.
-These spikey hairs can be trimmed with your clippers used in the SAME direction as the hair growth to tidy up the legs.
+- Feathered legs tend to have many extraneous, elephant hair-type stragglers that grow up the legs and over the knees and hocks, front and back.
+These spikey hairs can be trimmed with your clippers used in the SAME direction as the hair grows to tidy up the legs.
 This presents a much nicer and cleaner show picture.

 - Care for your horse’s feathers daily.
 This will save you time in the long run!

 Although this horse doesn’t have feathers, his knees are crazy fuzzy.
 I touch up with the clippers every so often.
-Run the blade WITH the direction of the hair.
+Run the blade along the direction of the hair growth.

 What do you guys like to do to maintain tidy feathers?

 You can pick up these grooming oils here!
 As an Amazon Associate, I earn from qualifying purchases, which is no extra charge to you!
 I greatly appreciate your support!

 Wahl Professional Animal Bravura Lithium Clipper – this includes the 5 in 1 blade that goes from a #9 to a #40.
 Perfect for designs!